lwolflab/IMIP/ReadME.md

-# Molecular interaction potential maps (IMIP) surface generrator
+# Molecular interaction potential maps (IMIP) surface generator

 ## Description
-This is a python script to generate IMIP surface from a given xyz file.
-The detailed information was described in the following paper:
+This Python script generates an IMIP surface from a given XYZ file.
+The detailed information is described in the following paper:

 **Amin Kiani**, **Wentong Zhou**, and **Lawrence M. Wolf** "Using molecular interaction potential maps derived from energy decomposition analysis to interpret electronic structure and reactivity. " 2023 In Manuscript.